KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/reference.md

 title: "Reference"
 ---

-This tutorial is inspired by the following two materials, which are written by [Derek Michael Wright](https://dblogr.com/)
+This tutorial is inspired by the materials that were written by [Derek Michael Wright](https://dblogr.com/)

-To visit the original tutorials that were written by Derek Michael Wright, please find the Academic section, then R tutorial from this page [Derek Michael Wright](https://dblogr.com/)
+To visit the original tutorials, please find the Academic section, then R tutorial from this page [Derek Michael Wright](https://dblogr.com/)

 ### R programming additional help